surniaulula/wpsso/readme.txt

 = 4.25.0 =

 (2019/03/11) Added new "Product MPN Custom Field" and "Product MPN Attribute Name" options (aka Manufacturer Part Number) in the SSO &gt; Advanced settings (Pro version).

-= 4.24.2 =

-(2019/03/05) Fixed protection of original 'wp_title' filter value.
-The Twitter Card section under the Document SSO &gt; Priority Media tab will now show only for the Summary and Summary Large Image card types.